ghempton/state_manager/README.md

 end
 ```

-In the above example, transitioning between 'submitted.awaiting_review' and 'submitted.reviewing' will not call the the enter/exit callbacks for the 'submitted' state, however it will be called for the children.
+In the above example, transitioning between 'submitted.awaiting_review' and 'submitted.reviewing' will *not* trigger the the enter/exit callbacks for the 'submitted' state, however it will be called for the two sub-states.

-## Delayed Job
+## Delayed Job Integration

 StateManager comes out of the box with support for [delayed_job](https://github.com/tobi/delayed_job).
-If delayed_job is available, events can be defined with an `:delay` property which indicates that the event should automatically be called after that delay.
-For example:
+If delayed_job is available, events can be defined with a `:delay` property which indicates a delay after which the event should automatically be triggered:

 ```ruby
 class UserStates < StateManager::Base